-The County had previously provided homebuyer assistance using HOME funds and CDBG funds are used to operate a Neighborhood Preservation Program for housing rehabilitation assistance.
+The County had previously provided homebuyer assistance using HOME funds and CDBG funds are used for housing rehabilitation assistance.
 As a condition of receiving HOME and CDBG grant or loan funds, the County requires the applicant to enter into a covenant agreement that is recorded against the property and runs with the land.
 The agreement contains a recapture restriction stipulating that during the affordability period if the unit is sold, the grant or loan must be paid in full.

 The County offers Mortgage Assistance Program (MAP) loans to assist eligible low-income first-time homebuyers on a first-come, first-serve basis to purchase their own decent affordable houses in the unincorporated areas of Orange County and in certain participating Cities within the County.
 Mortgage Assistance Program loans provide eligible first-time homebuyers part of the purchase price of their home to bridge the gap between the total purchase price of the home and the home buyer's down payment, closing costs and 1st mortgage.
 Eligible first-time homebuyer's annual income must not exceed 80% of the Area Median Income (AMI).
-The total sales prices for a HOME funded property shall not exceed the maximum HOME purchase price for Orange County.
-All applicants must attend a homebuyer education workshop.
+The total sales prices for a HOME funded property shall not exceed (85% of the medium home sales price for Orange County) the maximum HOME purchase price for Orange County.
+All applicants must attend a homebuyer education workshop offered by a HUD approved Housing Counseling Agency.
 Borrowers must qualify for and obtain first mortgage loan from a participating lender.
-Potential homebuyers may obtain additional information on the County of Orange/OC Community Services' website which links to the administrator for the County's MAP Program.
+Potential homebuyers may obtain additional information the on OC Housing & Community Development website which links to the administrator for the County's MAP Program at www.ochcd.org/housing-development/homeownerprogram.